mvolkmann/blog/src/raycast.md

   For example, "Search YouTube".
 - Paste the URL in the "Link" input.
   For example, "https://www.youtube.com/results?search_query=giraffe"
-- Replace the search term with "{Query}".
+- Optionally replace the search term with "{Query}" for URLs that include a search query parameter.
   For example, "https://www.youtube.com/results?search_query={Query}"
 - Select the web browser to be used.
 - Click the "Create Quicklink" button.